RARowe/rpg/README.md

 2. "f" to pay respects
 3. "s/h" to show and hide items on map respectively
 4. "r" to show framerate
-5. "m" to switch music
-6. "b" to show/hide hitboxes
+5. "b" to show/hide hitboxes
-7. "Enter" to pause game
+6. "Enter" to pause game

 ## Build Instructions (Mac)